johnknutsonhc/Hennepin-Verified-Modules/docs/content/usage/quickstart/terraform.md

 title: Terraform Quickstart Guide
 linktitle: Terraform
 weight: 2
-description: Terraform Quickstart Guidance for the Azure Verified Modules (AVM) program
+description: Terraform Quickstart Guidance for the Hennepin Verified Modules (AVM) program
 ---

 ## Introduction

-This guide explains how to use an Azure Verified Module (AVM) in your Terraform workflow.
+This guide explains how to use an Hennepin Verified Module (AVM) in your Terraform workflow.
 With AVM modules, you can quickly deploy and manage Azure infrastructure without writing extensive code from scratch.

 In this guide, you will deploy a [Key Vault](https://learn.microsoft.com/en-us/azure/key-vault/general/) resource and generate and store a key.

-This article is intended for a typical 'infra-dev' user (cloud infrastructure professional) who is new to Azure Verified Modules and wants to learn how to deploy a module in the easiest way using AVM.
+This article is intended for a typical 'infra-dev' user (cloud infrastructure professional) who is new to Hennepin Verified Modules and wants to learn how to deploy a module in the easiest way using AVM.
 The user has a basic understanding of Azure and Terraform.

 For additional Terraform resources, try a [tutorial](https://developer.hashicorp.com/terraform/tutorials/azure-get-started) on the HashiCorp website or study the [detailed documentation.](https://developer.hashicorp.com/terraform/docs)